transdigiware/blockchain/howto/pricing-saas.md

 ## Key elements of cost
 {: #ibp-saas-pricing-elements}

-Because your blockchain network consists of an {{site.data.keyword.cloud_notm}} Kubernetes cluster that contains {{site.data.keyword.blockchainfull_notm}} Platform components and uses storage of your choice, each of the following elements forms your total cost.
+Because your blockchain network consists of an Kubernetes cluster on {{site.data.keyword.cloud_notm}} that contains {{site.data.keyword.blockchainfull_notm}} Platform components and uses storage of your choice, each of the following elements forms your total cost.

 ![Elements of pricing](../images/elements-of-pricing.svg "Elements of pricing"){: caption="Figure 1.
 Elements of pricing" caption-side="bottom"}

 - **{{site.data.keyword.blockchainfull_notm}} Platform:** Based on a flat rate of $0.29 USD/VPC-hour.
 This fee represents the charge for your blockchain component VPC allocation in your Kubernetes cluster.
-- **{{site.data.keyword.cloud_notm}} Kubernetes Service:** Uses a tiered pricing model that is visible in {{site.data.keyword.cloud_notm}} when you provision your paid cluster.
+- **{{site.data.keyword.cloud_notm}} Kubernetes Service:** While you can link your {{site.data.keyword.blockchainfull_notm}} Platform service instance to either an {{site.data.keyword.cloud_notm}} Kubernetes service cluster or an OpenShift cluster, this pricing model is based on the usage of an {{site.data.keyword.cloud_notm}} Kubernetes service cluster.
+The {{site.data.keyword.cloud_notm}} Kubernetes service uses a tiered pricing model that is visible in {{site.data.keyword.cloud_notm}} when you provision your paid cluster.
 This includes the charges for your compute, that is, CPU and memory. {{site.data.keyword.cloud_notm}} Kubernetes Services are priced on a tiered model that is based on the number of hours of usage per month.
 Therefore, when you examine pricing plans, consider that 24x7 usage is equivalent to 720 hours per month.
 Refer to the table on the [Kubernetes Service Catalog page](https://cloud.ibm.com/kubernetes/catalog/cluster){: external} for more details on cluster pricing.
+Customers who are interested in pricing OpenShift clusters can review [Red Hat OpenShift on {{site.data.keyword.cloud_notm}} Pricing](https://www.ibm.com/cloud/openshift/pricing).
 - **Storage:** Choose the storage plan that works for your needs.
 See [Understanding Kubernetes storage basics](/docs/containers?topic=containers-kube_concepts#kube_concepts) to learn more about your storage class options and how much they [cost](https://www.ibm.com/cloud/file-storage/pricing){: external}.
 The {{site.data.keyword.blockchainfull_notm}} Platform nodes use the default storage class for the cluster.
 When you provision a Kubernetes cluster in {{site.data.keyword.cloud_notm}}, it is preconfigured with [Bronze level File storage](/docs/containers?topic=containers-file_storage#file_predefined_storageclass) as the persistent storage plug-in.
 - **Advanced features:** Options that are available for Production networks for increased security, disaster recovery, and health monitoring of the nodes.
 Costs vary depending on the options you choose.